 Alternatives to Suboxone Treatment in Pennsylvania

 Addiction, like other diseases, does not have a cure yet.
-As a result, there is a lot of chatter regarding what the best treatment is.
+Consequently, there is a lot of chatter regarding what the best treatment is.
 The dichotomy of arguments are either that abstinence is the best option or that it is better to be kept alive by Suboxone than to risk overdosing.
-Basically, there isn’t a consensus; however, when following the prescribed instructions of a reliable Suboxone Doctor in Pennsylvania, the likelihood of success increases tremendously.
+Basically, the debate it ongoing; however, when following the prescribed instructions of a licensed Suboxone Doctor in Pennsylvania, the probability of success increases exponentially.